quannguyen0103/Airflow-Data-Integration/README.md

 ## Setup
 - Install `Airflow`, `MySQL`, and `MongoDB`
-- Set up a table in MySQL to store Newegg data: [setup_table](src/data_processing/Newegg/setup_database.py)
+- Create a `MySQL` database and a table within the database to store Newegg data: [setup_table](src/data_processing/Newegg/setup_database.py)
-- Set up a collection in MongoDB to store Tiki data
+- Create a `MongoDB` database and a collection within the database to store Tiki data
 - Create a `GCS bucket`
 - Create two BigQuery datasets: a `staging area` for data preparation and processing, and a `final dataset` ready for analysis or deployment
 - Set up a [Google Cloud connection](src/connection_configurating/cloud_connection.py) for `Airflow`